flori/graphina/README.md

-    -c COLOR      Primary color (default: derived from title) -C COLOR      Secondary color (default: derived from primary) -F FORMAT     Format function (:as_bytes, :as_hertz, :as_celsius, :as_percent, :as_default, default: :as_default) -h            this help
+    -c COLOR      Primary color (default: derived from title) -C COLOR      Secondary color (default: derived from primary) -F FORMAT     Format function (:as_bytes, :as_hertz, :as_celsius, :as_percent, :as_default, default: :as_default) -e COMMAND    External command to execute for data values (default: random data) -P PANEL      Panel name to use from configuration (default: interactive selection) -h            this help
 ```